-More information on Emerald Waterways can be found here on River Cruise Advisor.
-For an in-depth look at what an Emerald Waterways cruise is like, read our Emerald Star Live Voyage Report as we sailed with the line between Budapest and Nuremberg.
+More information on Emerald Cruises can be found here on River Cruise Advisor.
+For an in-depth look at what an Emerald Cruises cruise is like, read our Emerald Star Live Voyage Report as we sailed with the line between Budapest and Nuremberg.

 Leave a Reply